lkyungho/servomotor-control/README.md

 ```

 ## _1. System Overview_
-User can interact with the system through keypad (input), LCD and teramterm (output)
+User can interact with the system through keypad (input), LCD and teraterm (output)

 **`update_state`** function in **`project_servo.c`** is the main function for servo control.